-The College had one subsidiary company trading during 2016/17, Eastern Enterprises Limited, whose principal activity related to commercial lettings in the property known as the Red Lion Quarter in Spalding.
+The College had one subsidiary company trading during 2017/18, Eastern Enterprises Limited, whose principal activity related to commercial lettings in the property known as the Red Lion Quarter in Spalding.
 Surpluses generated by the company are transferred to the College under gift aid.
+In the current year, the surplus generated was £27,000.
+The College closed 3 dormant companies in the year (South Lincolnshire Academy, Wilcomex Limited and East Lindsey Skills Alliance Limited), another dormant company (South Lincolnshire College Limited) was renamed as Boston College Group in the year.